Macrometacorp/docs/docs/collections/graphs/add-edges.md

 ## Add Edges from a File

-Follow these instructions to add documents to an existing document collection from a JSON or CSV file.
+To add edge documents to a collection from a JSON or CSV file:

 ![Import a Document](/img/collections/import-docs.png)